Attendance and Behaviour

 How to prevent your child from missing school

 You can help prevent your child missing school by:

-- discussing any problems they may have at school and letting their teacher know about anything serious
+- discussing any problems they may have at school and letting their teacher or principal know about anything serious

 To avoid disrupting your child’s education, you should arrange appointments and outings:

-• You should not expect Brownmead Academy to agree to your child going on holiday during term time.
+- You should not expect Brownmead Primary School to agree to your child going on holiday during term time.

 A child’s school attendance can be affected if there are problems with:

 - transport to and from school